 Please provide us a brief summary for marketing your book within 1,000 to 1,900 characters (including spaces and punctuation marks) (Approximately 150 - 200 words).
 Please see Appendix 1 of this document for details on how to write the description.
 Springer’s online SEO copy-editor will later copy-edit your summary.

 The purpose of this book is to analyze and compare corporate expansion in postwar Japan and Germany.
-It explores how distinctive Japanese and German business management styles were created and evolved through the deploying American management methods and establishing systems of industrial concentration with the US de-concentration policy and reconcentration of monopolies, drawing for the first time on many fields related to business administration, such as the concentration of enterprises, management and production systems, management education, marketing, organizational structure, and corporate governance.
-The book compares Japanese enterprises’ development through building management system suitable for American and Japanese markets due to underdeveloped Asian markets and German enterprises’ development by establishing management system adaptable for European markets.
-It considers characteristics of Japanese management model focusing on thorough cost reduction and few product defects and German management model emphasizing differentiation based on product quality with high functionality, paying attention to structures of core markets and workers’ skill.
-The book also clarifies how corporate expansion determined the regionalization in each country, notably Japan’s transformation toward “Asianization” depending on production and markets in Asian region after the 1990s and Germany’s consistent “Europeanization” after the war in dual meaning: (1) development heavily relying on the European region and (2) endeavor to advance European integration.
-Transformations of business management are analyzed using the author’s original framework “Re-framing” to explain adaptation, modification and adjustment of management style well established in a particular country into a different style in receiving nation.
-These arguments reframe how we understand the historical processes of corporate expansion and provide a basis for comparative management study by indicating some common factors determining characteristics of management in each country.
+It explores how distinctive Japanese and German business management styles were created and evolved through the adoption of American management methods, such as the US de-concentration policy and reconcentration of monopolies.
+For the first time, the book draws on many fields related to business administration, such as the concentration of enterprises, management and production systems, management education, marketing, organizational structure, and corporate governance.
+The book compares the Japanese and German models.
+Japanese enterprises developed a management system that was suitable for American and Japanese markets, not the least due to underdeveloped Asian markets.
+Meanwhile, German enterprises established a management system for European markets.
+On the one hand, the book considers the specificities of the Japanese management model, predicated on thorough cost reduction and few product defects.
+The German management model, on the other hand, emphasized differentiation based on product quality with high functionality, paying attention to core markets and workers’ skills.
+The book argues that corporate expansion determined the regionalization in each country: Japan’s transformation toward “Asianization,” which depended on production and markets in Asia after the 1990s, and Germany’s consistent “Europeanization” after the war in two complementary ways: (1) a heavy reliance on the European region and (2) the endeavor to advance European integration.
+Transformations of business management are analyzed using the author’s original framework “Re-framing” to explain the adaptation, modification, and adjustment of one country’s particular management style to another receiving nation.
+These arguments reframe how we understand the historical processes of corporate expansion and provide milestones for a comparative study of management through common factors and characteristics of management in each country.

 Please write a short SEO Metadata description within 130-150 characters (characters, including spaces and punctuation marks – not words).
 Springer will later copy-edit your metadata description.

-This book analyzes/compares business management in postwar Japan and Germany, arguing processes of regionalization shaped by each country’s corporate expansion.
+This book compares business management in postwar Japan and Germany, arguing that processes of regionalization shaped each country’s corporate expansion.

 Please tell us three unique selling points (USPs) of your book (under 60 – 110 characters (including spaces and punctuation marks) each).
 USP’s should show why a customer wants to buy your book and they will show up front and center on springer.com.
 Springer will later edit these USPs.